christopher-nguyen-huy/vscode/fonts.md

 ### Mac
 Select all font files in the folder and double-click them.
 Click the "Install Font button.
 ### Windows
-Select all font files in the folder, right-click any of them, then pick “Install” from the menu.
+Select all font files in the folder, right-click any of them, then pick "Install" from the menu.